A woman looking at getting around Paris with the Eiffel Tower in the background

 Buses have shorter operating hours than the metro.
 Most lines operate from 7:30AM until 8:30PM Monday – Saturday.
 Some operate until around midnight.
 An increasing number now run on Sundays and public holidays.

-Buses won’t automatically pull up at every stop – you’ll need to raise your arm to alert the driver or press the button for the bell when on board.
+Buses won’t automatically pull up at every stop – you’ll need to raise your arm to alert the driver if you're waiting at a stop or press the button for the bell when on board.

 You board from the front and depart from the middle doors on standard buses, or from any door on articulated (‘bendy’) buses.
 You may need to press the door release button.

 On entering, validate your ticket at the small yellow boxes.
 This will stamp the date and time onto it.
-Heavy fines are handed out for those who don’t – including tourists.
+Heavy fines are handed out for those who don’t – tourists included.

 Trains belonging to the RER suburban railway network are of limited interest to visitors looking at getting around Paris since they tend to serve the outer reaches of the city.
 Departing from mainline train stations, their lines are distinguishable from metro lines through the use of letters of the alphabet rather than numbers.